-

 How to brew

-To brew Lao Cha Wan, it is better to use water at a temperature of 95-100 degrees.
-The brewing time depends on the type of tea and your preferences, but usually ranges from 30 seconds to several minutes.
-This tea can be brewed several times, each time revealing new shades of taste.
+For brewing Lao Cha Wan, it's best to use water at a temperature of 95-100 degrees Celsius.
+Steeping time depends on the tea variety and your preferences, but typically ranges from 30 seconds to several minutes.
+This tea can be steeped multiple times, revealing new flavor nuances each time.

-Lao Cha Wan is not just a tea, it is a real work of art.
-Its deep taste, rich history and useful properties make it one of the most interesting and valuable teas.
-If you want to get acquainted with the real taste of Taiwanese oolong, then Lao Cha Wan is an excellent choice.
+Lao Cha Wan is more than just a tea; it's a true work of art.
+Its deep flavor, rich history, and beneficial properties make it one of the most interesting and valuable teas.
+If you want to experience the true flavor of Taiwanese oolong, Lao Cha Wan is an excellent choice.

 Name in Chinese